littlehorse-enterprises/lh-quarkus/TROUBLESHOOTING.md

 It is also very common to use framework like [Hibernate](https://quarkus.io/guides/hibernate-orm), or, in the case of Quarkus, [Panache](https://quarkus.io/guides/hibernate-orm-panache).

-As it is now, every `@LHTaskMethod` needs a [LHTaskWorker](https://littlehorse.io/docs/server/developer-guide/task-worker-development) which are created and managed by the LH Quarkus extension.
+As it is now, every `@LHTaskMethod` needs an [LHTaskWorker](https://littlehorse.io/docs/server/developer-guide/task-worker-development) which are created and managed by the LH Quarkus extension.
 A LHTaskWorker runs inside its own thread and outside the Quarkus CDI (read more at [Manage Non-CDI Service](https://quarkus.io/guides/writing-extensions#manage-non-cdi-service)).
 Therefore, you could receive `ContextNotActiveException`, example: